IonicaBizau/scrape-it/CONTRIBUTING.md

 # :eight_spoked_asterisk: :stars: :sparkles: :dizzy: :star2: :star2: :sparkles: :dizzy: :star2: :star2: Contributing :star: :star2: :dizzy: :sparkles:  :star: :star2: :dizzy: :sparkles: :stars: :eight_spoked_asterisk:

 So, you want to contribute to this project!
 That's awesome.
-However, before doing so, please read the following simple steps on how to contribute.
-This will make your life easier and avoid wasting time on things which are not requested. :sparkles:
+However, before doing so, please read the following simple steps how to contribute.
+This will make the life easier and will avoid wasting time on things which are not requested. :sparkles:

 ## Discuss the changes before doing them
  - First of all, open an issue in the repository, using the [bug tracker][1], describing the contribution you would like to make, the bug you found or any other ideas you have.
-This will help us to get you started on the right track.
+This will help us to get you started on the right foot.

  - If it makes sense, add the platform and software information (e.g. operating system, Node.JS version etc.), screenshots (so we can see what you are seeing).

- - It is recommended to wait for feedback before continuing with next steps.
+ - It is recommended to wait for feedback before continuing to next steps.
    However, if the issue is clear (e.g. a typo) and the fix is simple, you can continue and fix it.